morthammer/akka-app/README.md

 # AKKA HTTP Weather Fetching App

-Simple Akka Http application to fetch weather
+Simple Akka Http application to fetch weather for city/state and recall the search with a cookie stored on the client side

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The environment is assumed to be *nix

 ### Prerequisites